Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *str* (String)
 - ***Allowed values:*** Any string
 - ***Default value:*** `"${0##*/}"`
-- ***Description:*** The name of your script as it should appear in the help, usage, and version messages.
+- ***Description:*** The name of your script as it should appear in the help, usage, version, error, and warning messages.
 By default, it is the name used upon invoking your script (`"$0"`), trimmed by everything before the last slash character (mimicking the behavior of `basename`).
 If, for example, you want to give your script a symlink, but don't want this symlink's name to be used in the help and usage messages, then you can provide a custom, canonicalized `ARGPARSER_SCRIPT_NAME`.
 Alternatively, if your script forms a sub-part of a larger program, it may be named `program_part.sh`, but should be called as `program name [ARGUMENTS]`.
 Then, `program.sh` could parse its positional argument `name` and call `program_part.sh`, but on the command line, you want to hide this implementation detail and refer to `program_part.sh` as `program name`, so you set `ARGPARSER_SCRIPT_NAME` accordingly.

 ### `ARGPARSER_SET_ARGS`